 Turn your designs into a prototype.
 Then find 5 people who match your provisional personas (or your current, evolved understanding of who your target users are) and have them use the product.

-Getting Started with Generative User Research
+The User Research Process: Getting Started with Generative User Research

 Step 1: Create Provisional Personas